luismqueral/prompt-garden/README.md

    npm install
    ```

+3. Create a `.env.local` file with your Google Sheets credentials (see `.env.local.example` for reference)

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

+6. Initialize the Google Sheets database by navigating to `/admin` in your browser and clicking the "Initialize Database" button.

 ## Usage Guide